Lawyers Specialising in Leaseholders’ RTM Rights

 Do we need to prove that the freeholder is somehow at fault?

-No, to win your right to manage, it’s not necessary to prove but either your freehold or the any existing managing agents are to blame for the current state of the block – or are doing a bad job.
+No, to win your right to manage, it’s not necessary to prove that either your freehold or any existing managing agents are to blame for the current state of the block – or are failing to maintain the property to a decent standard.

 Can your freeholder object to the leaseholders’ right to manage?